5 Must-Visit Durga Puja Celebrations in Switzerland 2025

 This particular Durga puja festival in Geneva is different from the others.
 The reason behind this is Centre Vedantique (Vedanta Centre), an extended branch of Belur Math run by the principles of Sri Ramakrishna, Maa Sarada, and Swami Vivekananda.

 After the puja, the “Prashad” is distributed among the visitors.
-Maa Sarada is worshipped here as a form of Maa Durga during these five days, and the recitation of Chandipath is done here during this time.
-Overall, the visitors can experience a very spiritual ambience here.
+During these five days, Maa Sarada is worshipped here as a form of Maa Durga, and Chandipath is recited here.
+Overall, visitors can experience a very spiritual atmosphere here.

-In Geneva, Switzerland, the Ramakrishna Mission also organizes various other types of social and cultural events, such as birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda, Christmas Eve, yoga classes, Daily prayer, scriptural classes, etc.
+In Geneva, Switzerland, the Ramakrishna Mission also organises various other types of social and cultural events, such as the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, and Swami Vivekananda, Christmas Eve, yoga classes, Daily prayer, and scriptural classes.

 4. Sarbojonin Ananda Loke Milan Mandi Swiss Bangla Durga Puja

-This puja is Organised by Sarbojanin Ananda Loke Milon Mandir and Started by the Bangladeshi Hindu Cultural Society in Switzerland in 2008.
-It’s a Bangladeshi community, and the community is trying to expand the rich Bangladeshi culture.
+This puja was organised by Sarbojanin Ananda Loke Milon Mandir and started by the Bangladeshi Hindu Cultural Society in Switzerland in 2008.
+It’s a Bangladeshi community trying to expand the rich Bangladeshi culture.
 Now, it’s known as the Swiss Durga Puja community.

 Many people from the Bangladeshi Hindu community gather here every year.
-They enjoy the elaborate rituals and the festive mood.
-In this event, they show the rich cultural heritage of Bangladesh.
+They enjoy the elaborate rituals and the festive mood, which showcase Bangladesh’s rich cultural heritage.

 Another popular Durga puja in Switzerland is held in Basel.
-They had organized a pre-registration facility and slot-booking policy.
+The organisers have organised a pre-registration facility and slot-booking policy.

-The puja organizers have taken care of its visitors.
-For these four days of festivities, they organized several events.
-Events like sitting and drawing for the kids, fancy dress, and the committee included one cultural evening.
+The puja organisers have taken care of their visitors.
+For these four days of festivities, they organised several events, such as sitting and drawing for the kids and fancy dress.
+The committee also included a cultural evening.

-It’s a festival of ten days, and the last five days involve all the practices and rituals.
-Durga puja is the most popular occasion in West Bengal, Jharkhand, Odisha, Assam, Tripura, and Bihar.
+Durga Puja is a ten-day festival, and the last five days involve all the practices and rituals.
+It is the most popular occasion in West Bengal, Jharkhand, Odisha, Assam, Tripura, and Bihar.

-Switzerland is a beautiful country like the picture.
-The total population of this country is approx 8 million.
+Switzerland is a beautiful country, as shown in the picture.
+Its total population is approximately 8 million.

 - Maha Sashthi